b21989009/Table_Catcher_public/README.md

 ## how to run the Extension:

-### Recommended way (with connection to the Backend that is deployed on Heroku server):
+### Recommended way (with connection to the Backend that is deployed on Azure server):

 - download our "extension" folder
 - launch Google Chrome and go to chrome://extensions/